IntensiveCoLearning/ethereum-protocol/stevenchen.md

 Hi, my name is Steven, studying and working in data.
 Looking forward to learning a lot from https://epf.wiki/#/ and meeting new amazing people.
 X/tele/ig: @im24steven

+Timezone: PST

 # Notes

 ## The Protocol: Data Structures

-Regarding my original BG, I will be looking at what's the detailed, optimized data structure of ETH, e.g., what's in each tries that got hashed into the Merkle root within each block, so that how different kinds of databases can be built.
+Regarding my original BG, I will be looking at what's the detailed, optimized data structure of ETH, e.g., what's in each trie that got hashed into the Merkle root within each block.
+Further, how different kinds of databases can be built.

-### 04/05
+### 04/05 MPT

 [Reference](https://epf.wiki/#/wiki/protocol/data-structures?id=data-structures-in-ethereum)